kurtjd/space-invaders-emulator/README.md

 # Space Invaders (1978) Emulator
 <img src = "/screenshots/SpaceInvaders.gif?raw=true">
-A fully-functional complete emulation of the 1978 Space Invaders arcade machine as well as the Intel 8080 microprocessor.
+A fully-functional and complete emulation of the 1978 Space Invaders arcade machine as well as the Intel 8080 microprocessor.

 ## Features
 * Complete Intel 8080 CPU emulator with accurate cycle count that passes multiple test ROMs